 All decisions will be posted on your Student Center.
 Email notification of a decision will be sent to the email account you supplied in your OUAC application.

 Conditional offers of admission will be sent to applicants who are currently enrolled in courses.
 Final official transcripts will be required if you receive a conditional offer.
 Failure to meet the conditions of admission or to submit a final official transcript will result in the offer of admission being rescinded.

 University Transfer and College Applicants

 A single, non-refundable evaluation fee of $93.50 is required of all applicants who have previously attended another postsecondary educational institution subsequent to graduating from high school.

 University and college transfer credit will be assessed at the time of admission provided that the program and course(s) considered for credit are recognized by Western as meeting acceptable academic standards.

 Students applying under a Senate-approved Articulation Agreement must complete a Declaration of Intent: Diploma to Degree Pathway.

-Propel is part of Western’s Campus-Linked Accelerator program and is quickly emerging as one of Southwestern Ontario’s most active startup accelerators.
-Propel provides co-working space, world-class mentorship, seed funding, and hosts training programs, events, and workshops for startups at all stages of growth.
-It is also the home of PSI, a sales-focused incubator program for the region’s most promising entrepreneurs.
+Propel is part of the Western Entrepreneurship ecosystem and is quickly emerging as one of Southwestern Ontario’s most active entrepreneurship centers.
+Propel enables all students across campus to discover entrepreneurship and develop entrepreneurial skills through training programs, events and workshops.
+Propel also provides co-working space, world-class mentorship and seed funding, all of which help to build the entrepreneurial culture at Western.
+It is also the home of the Western Accelerator, a sales-focused accelerator program for the region’s most promising entrepreneurs.